Assist with Disability Ministry and VBS outreach in Malawi

 children and participate in Worship at the Cross services

 • Learn about daily life and Christian service in rural Malawi from Lutheran church

-• Serve with local volunteers to organize an Easter for Kids program for families who
+• Serve with local volunteers to organize a Bible school program for families who

 live close to their church

 • Attend Sunday worship in a village church